cjratcliff/ml-compiled/docs/applications.rst

 Poker
 --------
 Unlike games like Chess and Go, Poker is an imperfect information game.
-This means that strategies like bluffing must be considered.
+This means that as well as having to maintain a probability distribution over the hidden state of the game, strategies like bluffing must also be considered.

+Heads up no limit Texas Hold 'em
+'''''''''''''''''''''''''''''''''''
+* Two players
+* The cards start off dealt face down to each player.
+* Cards in later rounds are dealt face up.
+* The bets can be of any size, subject to an overall limit on the amount wagered in the game.

 DeepStack
 '''''''''''''